Naomi Campbell

 Naomi spent the first years of her life in Rome because her mother was a dancer and received a job offer from an Italian dance troupe.
 At three years old, Naomi was enrolled in Barbara Speake's stage school, and she started her studies at Dunraven School.

-Returning to London, Valerie left Naomi with relatives and began performing abroad with the Fantastica troupe, sending money home.
+Back in London, Valerie left Naomi with relatives and began performing abroad with the Fantastica troupe, sending money home.
 This money was also for Naomi's dance classes, and in 1980 she entered the famous London Italia Conti Academy of Theatre Arts to learn ballet.
 "They taught me posture, how to present myself, and to be polite," the supermodel later noted in an interview.

 At eight years old, Naomi appeared in Bob Marley's music video for the song "Is This Love?" and also featured in Boy George's video "I'll Tumble 4 Ya."
 Additionally, she participated as an extra in the filming of Pink Floyd's "The Wall" music video.